Course List for First-Year Students

 CHEM 130.
 Structure and Properties of Inorganic Compounds (1 course, class and lab, SM)

 An introduction to structure, bonding, properties and simple reactions of inorganic compounds.
 Topics covered include basic quantum theory, bonding theories, molecular and solid state structure and periodic properties of the elements and their compounds.
 Application of these topics to biological, environmental and geological systems will be stressed.
 The lab will focus on the synthesis, structure, properties, and reactivity of inorganic substances, including simple ionic substances and coordination complexes.
 Characterization using infrared and visible spectroscopy is also introduced.
-Prerequisite: high school chemistry or CHEM 100.
-May not be taken pass/fail.
 This course is commonly required by schools in the health professions, including medicine.
 It does not matter what order you take CHEM 120 and CHEM 130 in.
-You may start out in Chemistry with either course.
+You may start out in chemistry with either course.

 CHEM 170.
 Stoichiometric Calculations (1/4 course)